 The historic center of Quito beats to the pulse of the country, moving with the rhythm of people from the far reaches of Ecuador.
 People come to marvel at the architecture and immerse themselves in the vibrant spirit of the center’s different neighborhoods.

-Revolutionaries, artists, writers, musicians, and heroes of the republic walked these streets in times of triumph and joined together in protest when the change was at hand.
+Revolutionaries, artists, writers, musicians, and heroes of the republic walked these streets in times of triumph and joined together in protest when the change was on the doorstep.

 This tradition still stands today, people come from near and far to march down the cobblestone streets to Independence Plaza.
-Overlooked by the Presidential Palace, the square welcomes both celebration and dissent -where voices cry out for change and changing governments usher in new policies for both the great and small.
+Overlooked by the Presidential Palace, the square welcomes both celebration and dissent -where voices cry out for change and the resulting changing of the guard ushers in new policies for both the great and small.

 Touring the historic center of Quito brings out the romance and spirit of Ecuador-putting you front and center to the hopes and dreams of its people amid the grandeur of the past.
 Keep reading for some of the places that you can see on a tour of the capital’s historic sights.